Year 5 Kurling competition, (yes Kurling with a K as it is played on a wooden floor - Curling with a C is played on ice).

-With our renewed confidence we went on the attack early and scored an early goal by Joseph.
-Also with an amazing assist from Billy threading the ball through the defence on to Theo's left foot, he tapped it into the bottom right corner for our first victory.
+With our renewed confidence we went on the attack early and scored an early goal.
+Also with an amazing assist from Player 1 threading the ball through the defence on to Player 2's left foot, he tapped it into the bottom right corner for our first victory.

 Milton Hall 0-1 Leigh North Street

-Billy swiftly danced it through the defence like they weren't there and put it through the goal keepers leg with great power, in the early seconds.
-We kept up the pressure apart from one moment of lack of concentration and an own goal was nearly scored but Toby managed to collect the ball safely into his arms.
+Player 1 swiftly danced it through the defence like they weren't there and put it through the goal keepers leg with great power, in the early seconds.
+We kept up the pressure apart from one moment of lack of concentration and an own goal was nearly scored but Player 2 managed to collect the ball safely into his arms.

 St. Georges 1-0 Leigh North Street